 At this point, I normally have about 10 ounces of infused oil to work with.

-To make the diaper cream:
+Making the DIY diaper rash cream:

 - Combine the warm (still liquid) infused oil and beeswax in a clean glass jar.